 👉 Cyber Bullying & Trauma

 Bullying can be a traumatic experience.
-Another way social media can be detrimental for children's mental health is if they experience cyberbullying on social media.
-Due to their naivety and lack of life experience, students are more susceptible to trust strangers online.
+Another way social media can be detrimental to children's mental health is if they experience cyberbullying on social media.
+Due to their naivety and lack of life experience, students are more susceptible to trusting strangers online.